Bootstrapping

 In automated environments, you would usually not use a normal user to access the Rauthy API, since it is a bit more cumbersome to use from outside the browser because of additional CSRF tokens and security features.
 If you want to automatically set up Rauthy with external tooling after the first startup, you would want to do this with an API key most probably.

-If Rauthy starts up with an empty database, you can bootstrap a single API key with providing a base64 encoded json.
+If Rauthy starts up with an empty database, you can bootstrap API keys via

 {